kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

 {
   "controller": "security",
   "action": "createUser",
-  "_id": "<the user id>",                 // Optional.
+  "_id": "<userId>",                      // Optional.
 If not provided, will be generated automatically.

   "body": {
-    "profileIds": ["<profile id>"],       // Mandatory.
+    "profileIds": ["<profileId>"],        // Mandatory.
 The profile ids for the user "name": "John Doe",                   // Additional optional User properties ...
   }